RockSolid1106/LTT-Sidebar-customizer/README.md

+## This branch is under developement.
+The code probably wouldn't work.
 # Linus Tech Tips forum sidebar customizer

 A very basic Chrome extension to customize what is shown on the sidebar on www.linustechtips.com